 We belong not just to our own story, but to a much larger story God has been writing from the beginning.

-3. Abraham Stood Out Because He Believed God
+3. Abraham Stood Out Because He Responded Differently to God

 Out of many people on the earth, Abraham responded differently.